plasmus/pyautorescene/README.md

 Usage
 -----
-Currently, the best and most tested method of executing this script is `autorescene.py -va --find-sample -o /path/to/output /path/to/input`
+Currently, the best and most tested method of executing this script is `autorescene.py -vaf -o /path/to/output /path/to/input`

 It is **seriously** recommended to output to a completely separate folder that you're happy to delete.

-If you already have releases in scene format but no longer the unrarred .mkv do `autorescene.py -va -o /path/to/input /path/to/input`
+If you already have releases in scene format but no longer the unrarred .mkv and you want to search against srrdb if you have missing files like nfo/sfv/Sample/Proof do `autorescene.py -vc /path/to/input`

-Only in this case you **must** use the same dir for the input and output because you only want to add the extra files in the release dir.

 ```
 stick$ autorescene.py --help